 On March 16, 2018, we effectuated a 1.11650536356898-to-1 reverse share split.
-See Note 14.2.1 for details and impact of the reverse stock split.

 We believe that the 2017 IBEX Plan will enable us to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentive to our employees, consultants and directors, and to promote the success of our business.